cyrilc7/League_Tracker/README.md

 ## Credits and References

 This process would not have been possible without RiotAPI and Deeplol.
+LCK logo is also property of Riot.

 ## End Result

-You can visualize the project by visiting my [Tableau Dashboard](https://public.tableau.com/views/LCKSoloQTracker/Tableaudebord2?:language=en-US&publish=yes&:display_count=n&:origin=viz_share_link)
+You can visualize the project by visiting my [Tableau Dashboard](https://public.tableau.com/views/LCKSoloQTracker/Tableaudebord2?:language=en-US&publish=yes&:display_count=n&:origin=viz_share_link).
+Feel free to contact me if you see any error, mistake or recommendation!